timunie/Ava-ApiTests/website/docs/M_Avalonia_Layout_LayoutHelper_RoundLayoutValueUp.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>
-Adjusted value that will produce layout rounding on screen at high dpi.This is a layout helper method.
+Adjusted value that will produce layout rounding on screen at high dpi.

+## Remarks
+This is a layout helper method.
 It takes DPI into account and also does not return the rounded value if it is unacceptable for layout, e.g. Infinity or NaN.
 It's a helper associated with the UseLayoutRounding property and should not be used as a general rounding utility.

 ## See Also